OmGameHub/Micro_Frontend/MicroFrontend.md

 ### Disadvantages of Micro Frontends

--   **Increased Complexity**: Managing multiple micro frontends introduces complexity, particularly when coordinating communication and data sharing between them.
+-   **Increased Complexity**: Managing multiple micro frontends introduces complexity.
+It requires careful planning, data sharing and maintaining a consistent user experience across components.
+This complexity can provide difficulties in debugging and code management.

 -   **Performance Overhead**: Micro frontends can introduce performance bottlenecks due to increased communication between different parts of the app.
 Optimizing network requests and lazy loading modules are essential practices to mitigate this.